Project Cost Sheet in Unifier

 Select the desired Project, switch to User mode, click on Cost Manager and select cost sheet.

-Click on the drop-down arrow next to New button and select cost sheet.
+Click on the drop-down arrow next to the New button and select the cost sheet.
 Here you will get two option, choose “Copy from Template“

 Another window will pop up and will show all the available cost templates.
 Select the desired template as per project need.

-There will be confirmation window come, click Yes to create new Project cost sheet.
+There will be confirmation window come, click Yes to create a new Project cost sheet.

-Upon confirmation, project cost sheet will be created and available in the log
+Upon confirmation, the project cost sheet will be created and available in the log